A huge hurdle for new writers is learning how to stop procrastinating and start writing when faced with a blank page.

-I’ve found that one of the most effective strategies to help beat procrastination is the use of cognitive behaviour therapy (CBT).
+One of the most effective strategies to help beat writer procrastination cognitive behaviour therapy (CBT).

 Australian researchers have tested CBT for beating procrastination in writers – and it works.
 Here’s a brief summary of the key points that can help you power-up your writing almost immediately (Gardiner & Kearns, 2012).